Selvadharshini04/AccentureDataVizualizationJobSimulation/README.md

 # Forage Accenture DataVizualization JobSimulation
-Social Buzz, a rapidly expanding technology unicorn, must adapt swiftly to its global scale.
+⚙️Social Buzz, a rapidly expanding technology unicorn, must adapt swiftly to its global scale.

 ❓But with such an overwhelming volume, how can it be effectively leveraged?

 📊An analysis is needed to identify Social Buzz's top 5 most popular categories.

-👩🏻‍💻Accenture has initiated a 3 month proof of concept  focused on the following objectives:
+👩🏻‍💻Objectives:
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   1) Conducting an audit of Social Buzz's big data practices